“Forget it, Jake. It’s Chinatown.” — Walsh

 In the fourth quarter of the Nuggets game, Jackson did a great job of attacking mismatches on the offensive end.

 And his crunch time offensive and defensive substitutions were brilliant.

 Jackson wasn’t the problem in the last two games.
 Joe Lacob’s roster is the problem.

-Forget it, my friends.
+Forget it, Jake.
 It’s rookies.